FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect.md

 OIDC support in Docker is activated by the presence of a non-empty `OIDC_ENABLED` environment variable.

+> ℹ️ Only available in our Debian image.

 ## The config is done with these environment variables

 * `OIDC_ENABLED`: Activates OIDC support.